 In the calculated columns, I have added the formula as

 By using the calculated column we can do the mathematical operation between two columns and displaying in the “Total” column.
-The returned value of formula I have chosen as “Number”.
+The returned value of the formula I have chosen as a “Number”.

 Here, I have created a SharePoint list and added below 3 columns: